 - Zerif Lite

-If you are developing a WordPress plugin is it very important to have a simple workflow down, especially when dealing with multiple people.
+If you’re developing a WordPress plugin, is it very important to have a simple workflow down, especially when dealing with multiple people.
 You should never do development work on your live site!

 7. Performance Matters